Robert D Pace

 Acts 6:3-8 says he provides us with wisdom, faith, and power—a higher dimension of confronting life.

 Colossians 1:9 reveals he offers a “peace that transcends the world’s chaos.”

 And 1 John 2:27 speaks of an anointing to discern truth from error even when the masses are deceived.

-(Transition) Let me tell you something else about the anointing you shouldn’t miss: Operating under the anointing is one of the few things in life that brings a deep sense of satisfaction and joy.
+(Transition) There’s something else about the anointing that’s important to understand: operating under the anointing is one of the few things in life that brings a deep sense of satisfaction and joy.

 The Anointing Satisfies the Soul

 Let me repeat that: When you operate under the Spirit’s anointing, it will provide you with a deep sense of satisfaction and joy.
 Notice what Jesus said about this: